-One option is to simply scrape off the unwanted rust using tools that have abrasive surfaces.
-This involves a lot of effort and hard work, but it is possible to remove it this way.
-There are a number of household objects you can use for this such as screwdrivers, steel wool etc. You can use any metal tool for the job, but you would need to use fine-grain sandpaper afterwards to remove any scratch marks.
+Another rust removal option is to scrape off the unwanted rust using tools that have abrasive surfaces.
+This involves a lot of effort and hard work, but it is possible to remove rust this way.
+There are a number of household objects you can use for this such as screwdrivers and steel wool.
+You can use any metal tool for the job, but make sure to use fine-grain sandpaper afterwards to remove any scratch marks.

 Alternatively, you can go to a hardware store and rent some tools.
-If you need to remove rust from larger surfaces, it is best to use an electric rust remover, such as an electric sander.
+If you need to get rid of rust from larger surfaces, it is best to use an electric rust remover, such as an electric sander.
 You should always start with the area that has the roughest grain and gradually move to the less rusty metal areas.
-This way the roughness of the object is minimized.
+This way the roughness of the object is minimised.

-Chemical rust removers are usually made using oxalic or phosphoric acid and therefore are hazardous for the skin.
+Chemical rust removers are usually made using oxalic or phosphoric acid and therefore are hazardous for the skin so should be used safely.
 Make sure that you take all necessary precautions before using a chemical remover to remove rust from a metallic object.
 Carefully read and use the product according to the directions provided as the usage can differ from product to product.

 Rust Converting Chemical Method:

 You could buy a rust converter which prevents the rust from reacting further with the metal.
 Rust converters are like spray paints and serve the function of a primer for a paint layer on the surface.
 This is effective for preventing the rust from spreading further, but it does not help in completely removing rust from a metal object.
 You should only use rust converters if you intend to paint the surface of the metal.